-- Visualise labour.
-Descote how you’d like your labour to progress in the best-case scenario.
+- Visualize labor.
+Descote how you’d like your labor to progress in the best-case scenario.
 Also descote how you might feel about an emergency C-section, and include some ways you could imagine making a C-section meaningful.

 - Focus on spirituality.
 For some women, being pregnant evokes a sense of being connected to a more powerful life source.
 How has pregnancy changed your concept of time and life transitions?